openmeeg/openmeeg/README_Geom.rst

 Definitions:
 ------------
 -Vertex: 3D vector of real                                                     Vect3
- vertices: collection of vertex                                                Vect3* vertices   OR    Vertex vertices
+ Vertices: collection of Vertex                                                Vertices vertices

--Triangle: vector of 3 indices                                                 Triangle

--Mesh: collection of triangles                                                 Triangle* triangles
+-Mesh: collection of Triangles                                                 Triangles triangles

--Interface: A closed-connexed shape, e.g a mesh homeomorphe to a sphere.       vector<Mesh&> interface
+-Interface: A closed-connexed shape, e.g a mesh homeomorphe to a sphere.       vector<Mesh * > Interface

--OrientedInterface: An Oriented (with normals) Interface                       vector<pair< interface, vector<bool> > > Ointerface
+-OrientedInterface: An Oriented (with normals) Interface                       vector<pair< Interface, vector<bool> > > Ointerface
                     the boolean tell wheater the direct product is well oriented or not with regard to the interior domain.